 Is my site affected?

-Each system using one of the above affected OpenSSL versions should be updated via a patch.
-OpenSSL itself has released a patch which can be found on the official website : https://www.openssl.org/
+Every system that uses one of the above mentioned affected OpenSSL versions needs to be updated with a patch.
+OpenSSL itself has released a patch which you can find on the official website : https://www.openssl.org/

-Please note: It is imperative to update the OpenSSL software before you replace the EuropeanSSL certificates on the server.
+Please note: It is mandatory to update the OpenSSL software before you exchange the EuropeanSSL certificates on the server.